Boyne Mountain Resort: History

 The Boyne Mountain Resort was originally co-developed by Everett Kircher, Jim Christianson and John Norton.
 The group purchased the site for $1 in 1948 from Michigan Senator William Pierson and opened it as a ski resort in 1949.
 The founders acquired the first chairlift ever built (from Sun Valley, Idaho) and moved it to Boyne Mountain where parts are still in use today.

 Between 1948 and 1992, Boyne Mountain and Boyne Highlands innovated in chairlifts, creating the world's first triple chairlift (1963), world's first quad chairlift (1965) and the US's first six-passenger chairlift (1992).

 Skiing and snowboarding

 Alpine skiing and snowboarding

 Boyne Mountain has ten chairlifts and a carpet lift, which lead to 60 runs including all of the standard difficulty ratings, from green to double black.

 Freestyle skiing and snowboarding

-Boyne Mountain has four terrain parks, a ski/board cross course.
+Boyne Mountain has four terrain parks and a ski cross course.
 The biggest park is called "Meadows Terrain Park," and others include "Ramshead Park" and "Fritz Progression Park".
-Terrain parks at Boyne Mountain are most commonly snowboarded, but skiers can be seen riding them too.